 Once Upon a Time is generally well-written and well-acted, but when Grumpy tells Snow not to take the potion that will erase her memories of the Prince, his line of "I need my pain.
 It makes me who I am.
 It makes me Grumpy." was groan-worthy and completely ruined all of the drama in that scene.

 The ending of "An Apple Red As Blood" is supposed to be very shocking and dramatic, but since Emma and Henry are basically having a tug-of-war over a magical apple turnover, it just comes off as silly.
 (Seriously, can you even say "magical apple turnover" without at least cracking a smile?)

 In "And Straight on 'Til Morning," one of the Lost Ones threatens Hook that their leader rips the shadows from those who lie to him, punctuating it with a drawn out "Rrrrrrrrip." that undercuts the gravity of the threat.

 He does it again in the finale, with the line "with nothing but a sword and a RRRABBIT!"
 That last one is the only word he raises his voice at.

 The last shot of the twelfth episode: Jafar looks silly open mouthed and with glowing white eyes.
 It looks like Jafar is entering the Avatar State.
-Come to think of it, a Jafar-looking Avatar was spotted in
+Come to think of it, a Jafar-looking Avatar was spotted in The Legend of Korra.

 Blue Bloods gives us a terribly done scene in the first episode where the young protagonist meets up with family and friends on the street and then one friend out of nowhere remarks "can't be easy, after burying your brother".
 Did we forget to mention there was no build-up to her saying that and it happened on the middle of the street.
 Obviously meant as dramatic but ended up making many laugh at the ridiculousness of it.